Investments to end poverty

 The issue:

 It is a huge challenge to make sure the full resource mix is having a positive impact on poverty eradication and sustainable development.
-But it is one we must try and meet.
-A key part of that is being equipped with a strong and clear evidence base.
-We need to know what is available, where it is coming from, how it is currently invested, and what needs to change if we are to deliver the global goal of ending poverty.
+Nonetheless, it is critical we overcome it if we are to see an equitable recovery from the pandemic and invigorated, fairer progress towards meeting the ambitions of Agenda 2030.
+Intrinsic to that progress is the availability of a strong and clear evidence base.
+We need to know what finance is available, where it is coming from, how it is currently invested, and what needs to change if we are to deliver the global goal of poverty reduction.

 The purpose of our work: